mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Clearing a Connection Pool
 --------------------------

-A Pool MUST have a method of clearing all ``Connections`` when instructed.
-Rather than iterating through every ``Connection``, this method should simply increment the generation of the Pool, implicitly marking all current ``Connections`` as stale.
-The checkOut and checkIn algorithms will handle clearing out stale ``Connections``.
+A Pool MUST have a method of clearing all `Connections <#connection>`_ when instructed.
+Rather than iterating through every `Connection <#connection>`_, this method should simply increment the generation of the Pool, implicitly marking all current `Connections <#connection>`_ as stale.
+The checkOut and checkIn algorithms will handle clearing out stale `Connections <#connection>`_.
 If a user is subscribed to Connection Monitoring events, a PoolClearedEvent MUST be emitted after incrementing the generation.

 Forking
 -------

-A ``Connection`` is explicitly not fork-safe.
+A `Connection <#connection>`_ is explicitly not fork-safe.
 The proper behavior in the case of a fork is to ResetAfterFork by:

 -  clear all Connection Pools in the child process
--  closing all ``Connections`` in the child-process.
+-  closing all `Connections <#connection>`_ in the child-process.

-Drivers that support forking MUST document that ``Connections`` to an Endpoint are not fork-safe, and document the proper way to ResetAfterFork in the driver.
+Drivers that support forking MUST document that `Connections <#connection>`_ to an Endpoint are not fork-safe, and document the proper way to ResetAfterFork in the driver.

 Drivers MAY aggressively ResetAfterFork if the driver detects it has been forked.